-By leveraging pervasive connectivity, open data, end-to-end security, and software monetization solutions, we can align evolving smart city needs for a much-improved experience for all partners in the ecosystem.
+By leveraging pervasive connectivity, open data, end-to-end security, and software monetization solutions, we can align evolving smart city needs for a much-improved experience for all ecosystem partners.

 More resource on smart cities

-- Top 10 smart cities in the world: London, New York, Amsterdam, Paris, Reykjavik, Tokyo, Singapore, Copenhagen, Berlin, Vienna.
-Forbes 21 May 2019
+Top 10 smart cities in the world: London, New York, Paris, Tokyo, Reykjavik, Copenhagen, Berlin, Amsterdam, Singapore, Hong Kong.
+Forbes 8 July 2020

 Indeed, we can't claim to list all the important concepts and issues related to smart cities and the IoT and those that will emerge in the years to come.

 Can you fill in some of the gaps?

 If you've something to say on smart cities, share best practices, a question to ask, or have simply found this article useful, please leave a comment in the box below.
 We'd also welcome any suggestions on how it could be improved or proposals for future papers.